0xKube/Warpack-Masters/docs/_mechanics/rebirth.md

 The rebirth process follows these steps in the code:

-1. Verify the player has reached 5 losses
+1. Verify the player has reached 3 losses
-2. Collect the STRK token fee
+2. Collect the STRK token fee from `GameConfig.rebirth_fee` if STRK is configured and the fee is non-zero
 3. Save the character's persistent data (name, class, rating, etc.)
 4. Clear all items from inventory and storage
 5. Reset all grid spaces to disabled